depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 }
 ```

-The syntaxis for the attributes is described in the [introduction to NGSI-LD entities and attributes](doc/manuals-ld/entities-and-attributes.md)
+The syntax for the attributes is described in the [introduction to NGSI-LD entities and attributes](doc/manuals-ld/entities-and-attributes.md)

 #### Request URI Parameters
 As all the information of the entity to create resides in the payload data, there are no URI parameters for this request.